Blog

 Is Your Website Legally Compliant?
 What Legal Pages To Add To Your Site

-Online laws were designed to protect consumers and apply to anyone who sells, markets or promotes products or services online.
+Online laws were designed to protect consumers and apply to any person who sells, markets or promotes goods or services online.
 Anyone who owns a website risks being sued for not following compliance laws.
-Feigning ignorance about legal requirements won’t prevent someone from taking legal action against you.
+Feigning ignorance about the law won’t prevent you from being slapped with a legal notice.

-Recent laws introduced in 2014 regulating how businesses promote advertising on their websites clearly state that if you plan to promote anything on your website for material gain, then you must follow certain disclosure guidelines to prevent enforceable orders being issued against you by regulatory agencies, such as the Better Business Bureau (BBB).
-Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you promote anything on your site for profit, then you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the (US based) BBB, or Better Business Bureau.
+Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-These laws affect various online business categories, including:
+The new laws has legal implications for various online business categories, including:

-• Any type of advertising, like Google AdWords or AdSense
+• Any form of advertising, like Google AdWords

 • Retarget Marketing